graphcommerce-org/graphcommerce/docs/framework/config.md

 - The same package is included multiple times in the bundle, increasing the bundle size.
 - The Typescript types of the package are not compatible with each other, causing Typescript errors.

+### GraphCommercePermissions

+#### cart: CUSTOMER_ONLY | DISABLED | ENABLED

+Changes the availability of the add to cart buttons and the cart page to either customer only or completely disables it.
+Note: Any value here will automatically be passed to `checkout`.
+For example: setting `cart` to `DISABLED` and `checkout` to `ENABLED` will result in the checkout being disabled.

+#### checkout: CUSTOMER_ONLY | DISABLED | ENABLED

+Changes the availability of the checkout to either customer only or completely disables it.

+#### customerAccount: DISABLED | DISABLE_REGISTRATION | ENABLED = `ENABLED`

+Enables / disabled the account section of the website.
+DISABLE_REGISTRATION will only disable the registration page.

+#### website: ENABLED

 ### GraphCommerceStorefrontConfig

 All storefront configuration for the project